Collabor8Online/c8o_automations/README.md

 @email_server.add_trigger "Spam Email", configuration: SpamEmailReceived.new(blacklisted_domains: ["annoyingmarketers.com", "shit-shovelers.com"])
 ```

+Note that the `ready?` method uses a `splat` parameter - this is because (depending upon how you have things configured), you may be sending all kinds of different data to the automations in your application, so with a splat, you can accept varying parameters and respond only if the ones you were expecting were provided.

 ## Actions

-An automation uses the configuration to decide if it should be triggered, based on the time, or the event, it has been given.
+An automation uses the configuration to decide if it should be triggered, based on the parameters passed into the containers `trigger_automations` method and the response it receives from its configuration's `ready?` method.

 Once triggered, it then goes through its list of actions and triggers each of those in turn.

-However, just like automations which rely on their configurations, actions do not do very much by themselves.
+However, just like automations, actions do not do very much by themselves.

 Instead, they rely on a handler.
 Similar to configurations, these can be built from `Struct`s (as long as `keyword_init: true`) is provided.

 A handler can be any class that:
 - takes a set of keyword arguments in its constructor - `def initialize(folder_name: "Uploads")`